yhames/aws-study/Section04-IAM.md

 > it must be embedded in your application code.
 > e.g. AWS CLI is built on AWS SDK for Python (Boto3)

+## IAM Roles

+Role is specific permissions to perform actions on AWS services.

+e.g. EC2 Instance Roles, Lambda Function Roles, etc.

+## IAM Security Tools

+* IAM Credentials Report (Account-level)
+  * report that list all users and the status of their various credentials
+* IAM Access Advisor (User-level)
+  * shows the service permissions granted to a user and when those services were last accessed
+  * this helps you set permissions boundaries and ensure least privilege